Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-1/lecture-materials/intro-to-styling-components.md

 ## The Starter Code

-It's the Mastermind app from where we left off in the _React State and Props_ lesson with a few additions:
+It's the Mastermind app from where we left off in the _State and Props_ lesson with a few additions:

 - `<NewGameButton>` now renders a `<button>` instead of a `<div>`.

-- A `getWinTries` method has been added to `<App>` and used in its `render` method to render the `<footer>` component's content.
+- A `getWinTries` helper function has been added to `<App>` and used to display data in the `<footer>` component's content.

-- The `<GuessScore>` component is now being passed the guess object's `score` as a prop.
-The `score` object in turn is then being used to generate an array of **P**erfect, **A**lmost & **I**ncorrect characters that is then subsequently mapped and displayed using `<div>` components.
+- The `<GuessScore>` component is now being passed the guess object's score as a prop.
+The score object in turn is then being used to generate an array of **P**erfect, **A**lmost & **I**ncorrect characters that is then subsequently mapped and displayed using `<div>` components.

 In this lesson we will begin to apply the above styling approaches to style react-mastermind.

 Today's lab will be completing the styling for the app.

 <br>
 <br>
 <br>